lewtds/prolog-sheets/README.md

 and this collection of sketches in OneNote to get a glimpse of what goes on in my mind: https://1drv.ms/u/s!AsPGvKKy2Gsw4BhEquKaQ_WSvaf0

 Come talk to @lewtds at #vnluser at Freenode to pick my brain.

-Also check the Netlify link above to play around with it.